 Abusive clauses imposed by some airlines

-Since 2013, when AirHelp was founded, the company has helped over 13 million passengers from over 35 countries.
-In 2019, several airlines, including British Airways and Easyjet, implemented an extremely incorrect and hostile clause to passengers under the conditions they imposed.
+Since 2013, when AirHelp was founded, the company has helped more than 13 million passengers in more than 35 countries.
+In 2019, several airlines, including British Airways and Easyjet, implemented an extremely incorrect and hostile clause to passengers due to the conditions it imposed.

 The clause was first used by Ryanair and subsequently copied by other airlines.
 The controversial clause obliges the passenger that in case of a delay, in order to receive compensation, he must contact the airline himself, not through third parties.

 Only after he has done this and has not received compensation, the passenger is allowed to seek legal assistance to obtain his money.
 AirHelp sued Ryanair in the Dutch courts for eliminating the clause and won, forcing the airline to cancel it.

 "It is the first law of its kind in a country with a strong aviation industry, and the success certifies our beliefs in support of passengers who must not be restricted their rights and must have the freedom to choose.
 We hope that other courts across Europe will resonate with those in the Netherlands, ”says the AirHelp expert.